 Coronavirus in Rio de Janeiro was the biggest outbreak in Brazil after São Paulo, which makes sense, since it is the second biggest travel hub of the country and just had thousands of tourists celebrating carnival.
 But as said before, the numbers are way down.
-Emergency hospitals are closed, or are closing in the next weeks.
+Emergency hospitals are closed and shops, beaches and attractions are open for visitors again.

 The total number of infected people in Brazil you can find here.
 However, it is more relevant to look at the total number of infected people in Rio, since most of the infected people in Brazil are located in São Paulo and Rio.
 How the cases are spread over Rio you can see here on this map of the city government.
 You are allowed to go around the city freely, but it is obligatory to use a face mask.
 Without this you will not be allowed to enter shops, and you can get a fine.

 What about the Christ Statue and the Sugarloaf Mountain?